mlan/docker-postfix-amavis/ROADMAP.md

 ## OpenDMARK

-include in build target `auth` in Dockerfile
+Include in build target `auth` in Dockerfile

-add configuration function in entrypoint.sh
+Add configuration function in entrypoint.sh

 ## Logging